A male student with a ponytail smiling at the camera.

 An Affordable, Accelerated Higher Education

-Being a Union Count Early College student has meant so much to me in terms of how much it has helped me shape my future and the opportunities it has brought me.
+Being a Union County Early College student has meant so much to me in terms of how much it has helped me shape my future and the opportunities it has brought me.
 It has saved me and my family a lot of money by being able to earn an associate’s degree while in high school.
 I am very grateful to have had this opportunity.

 Leslie Montesdeoca, Union County Early College graduate